tomchapin/capyprism-starter/README.md

 1. Copy the `.env` file to a file named `.env.local` and edit it according to your preferences.

-2. Run `make install` to install all of the necessary gems.
+2. Run `bundle install` to install all of the necessary gems.

-3. Run `make run` to launch the test suite.
+3. Run `bundle exec rspec` to launch the test suite.

 To use different web browsers, simply set your 'WEBDRIVER' environment variable.
 The options available for the WEBDRIVER setting are: